Our selection of 5 efficient frameworks to build digital applications.

 The free edition, under a MIT opensource licence, onboards a powerful set of tools to build your cross-platforms applications.

-– the native Ionic API works with a large number of platforms
+Also, the native Ionic API works with a large number of platforms.
+Consequently this framework is a good choice for integrating apps into existing ecosystems.

 Pretty recent framework, Flutter is made by Google and based on Google’s portable UI toolkit.